Sold Out $119.95

 During a pause

-If you are going to store the barrel for a prolonged period of time, fill ¼ of the barrel with water.
+If you are going to store the barrel for a prolonged period of time, it is important to store it in a humid environment.
 This will prevent shrinkage. which would cause leaks and the hoops would fall off.
 It is also recommended to pour some neutral alcohol in the barril between uses to prevent the creation of mold.
 Please note that the barrel will take a black tint, which is totally normal.

 How to Age Bitters, Cocktail and Alcohol